YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 - A Korean-based densely-plotted story with the **gloomy** theme.
 - The short but intense 135 minutes, with the real soap drama-like directing.
 - The cartoon-style sprites & CGs, and backgrounds based on doctored real pictures.
-- 60+ Archives and hidden records that you could get from individual objects.
+- 60+ Archives and hidden records that you could get from unique objects.
 - 30+ Steam Achievements.
 - Powerful data compression technology applied!